Headless Browser in NodeJS with Puppeteer [2024]

 scraper.js

-// Takes a screenshot of the search results
+// takes a screenshot of the search term in the search box

 console.log('Screenshot taken');